git-commit(1) — Linux manual page

 <pathspec>...

-When pathspec is given on the command line, commit the
+When <pathspec> is given on the command line, commit the

 contents of the files that match the pathspec without

 recording the changes already added to the index.
-The
+The contents

-on top of what have been staged before.
+what have been staged before.

 For more details, see the pathspec entry in gitglossary(7).